rachitnigam/rachitnigam.com/content/post/pl-research.md

 of building better and improved tools for the domain.

-While I strongly endorse PL techniques and research being applied in new domains, this story demonstrates a fundamental issue for me: PL research is done retrospectively.
+While I strongly endorse PL techniques and research being applied in new domains, this story demonstrates a fundamental issue for me: Application of PL techniques is done retrospectively.
 PL researchers are not there when a domain is shaping up and people trying to build tools and programming languages for that domain.
-Only once people have made build these tools, which in turn have cemented themselves into domain do PL researchers come into the scene and apply their cool techniques.
+Only once people have made build these tools, which in turn cement themselves into domain, do PL researchers come into the scene and apply their cool techniques.

 So here is my solution: We should stop being PL researchers.
 Or put in a more